lanl/ldrd_neat_ml/README.md

 ## Generating figures for manuscript

-### Downloading Arial Typeface (Linux Users)
+### Downloading Arial Typeface (Debian based Linux Users)

-Plots use Arial typeface, which is available on Windows and Mac systems by default, but needs to be downloaded and installed for Linux/Unix based systems.
+Plots use Arial typeface, which is available on Windows and Mac systems by default, but needs to be downloaded and installed for Linux based systems.
 Plot generation will run without the font, but the test-suite will not pass.
-To download this font run the following commands:
+To download this font (for Debian based linux systems) run the following commands:

 ```
 echo ttf-mscorefonts-installer msttcorefonts/accepted-mscorefonts-eula select true | sudo debconf-set-selections